 Non-utilized talent equally refers to management’s ignorance of continuous improvement feedback that comes from those operating the machines.
 If management fails to engage with talent, it’s considered to add to the wastes of lean manufacturing in these terms.

 9. Ineffective Performance Measures

-Machine monitoring is a valuable resource for transitioning a manufacturing process to lean.
+Machine monitoring is a valuable resource for transitioning a process to lean manufacturing.
 By obtaining an accurate data-reflection of current processes, you can identify waste.

 You can also empower the workforce by providing the ability to monitor their own performance and recognize productivity norms, while rewarding uniform, standardized working practices.

 No production process can overcome an unreliable supplier.
 If you need materials to produce, then you need to be able to rely on your suppliers to make sure your processes are as efficient as they can be.

 Of course, there are always extenuating circumstances, but if your suppliers are continuously letting you down, it might be time to look elsewhere.

 Your workforce is your business, and making sure that they’re productive is more than continually watching over them.
 Listen to them, because they will have the first-hand experience of any problems on your production line.